Subscribe

 A brittle server

-Suppose I have a single server that runs my website.
+Suppose we have a single server that runs our website.
 Any number of things can cause this server to break—a power failure, a network failure, a bad configuration change, too much traffic arriving at once, bugs in the code, all sorts of things.

-How do you make this system less brittle?
+How do we make this system less brittle?

 Consider power failure.
 Power can fail if the power supply1 inside the server burns up, or the power strip fails, or the power cord fails (maybe through a wetware failure like accidentally unplugging it).